Icinga/icinga2/doc/4-monitoring-remote-systems.md

 * generate a new [SSL client certificate](#certificate-authority-certificates)
 * identify its location in the zones
 * update the `zones.conf` file on each involved node ([endpoint](#configure-cluster-endpoints), [zones](#configure-cluster-zones))
-** a new slave zone node requires updates for the master and slave zones
+    * a new slave zone node requires updates for the master and slave zones
+    * verify if this endpoints requires [configuration synchronisation](#cluster-zone-config-sync) enabled
 * if the node requires the existing zone history: [initial cluster sync](#initial-cluster-sync)
 * add a [cluster health check](#cluster-health-check)